atiyabzafar/atiyabzafar.github.io/README.md

   * Removed/Recovered (Green Dots)
 * Each infected agent can infect the susceptible neighbours if there exists an S-I link in the corresponding graph within a proximity radius.

+*!!The Followsing Simulations go along with the pdf linked above to the presentation!!*

 ### The effective Ring spread

 In the initial Model, we let the agents perform a 2D random walk across the city (Assumed to be in a rectangular plane for Simplicity)